cbentejac/github-generate-release-note/bin/README.md

 `--authors`: save the list of pull requests authors in a dedicated file, instead of only having them in the release note

 `--pr-nb`: include the merged pull requests' number with their link

+`--highlights`: labels that need to be highlighted in the release note, for example because the pull request tagged with that label was a major contribution; several labels can be provided at once, either together as "--highlights label1,label2" or "--highlights label1 label2". all labels provided with this option will be added to a specific section, with no way to distinguish them from each other.

 `--label-exclude EXCLUDE [EXCLUDE ...]`: labels that will be excluded from the release note and dumped in a dedicated file instead; several labels can be provided at once, either concatenated like "--label-exclude label1,label2" to dump them in the same file, or separated like "--label-exclude label1 label2" to dump them in separate files. a pull request does not need to have all the labels from a concatenated input to be excluded, one is enough. labels are case-sensitive. label exclusion takes precedence over word exclusion.